 I should get a coffee and a donut in the food court.

 When I arrived, I bought a small coffee and a plain donut, then I surveyed the tables.
 There were regular small tables around the periphery of the court with regular chairs and an assortment of people occupying them, and there were two tall tables with stools in the middle.
 No one else was seated at them.
-They were center stage.

 I crossed the court and seated myself at the end of one of the tall tables.
 Then I peeled the plastic lid off my cup, rustled in the little brown paper bag for my donut, took a bite, and sipped a mouthful of coffee.

-I watched the scene around me.
-There were all sorts of men, women, youths, and children coming and going, eating and drinking.
+Around me there were all sorts of men, women, youths, and children coming and going, eating and drinking.
 Nothing unusual.

 Then he stood up.
 He began to move slowly towards me, making his way in a broad arc around the tables and chairs like a predator circling its prey.
 He continued to close the circle until he was standing on the other side of the table from me.